tophat8855/lllnorcal/src/pages/briones.md

 meetings:
   - time: "First Saturday of the month 10am"
     location: "Zoom Link from the Facebook Group"
-    notes: Just as with our in person meetings we will begin with a short introduction from our leaders and then go round robin discussing breastfeeding questions, issues, triumphs, and more!
-We welcome breastfeeding parents, partners, babies, etc. and anyone who wishes to support breastfeeding.
+    notes: Just as with our in person meetings we will begin with a short introduction from our leaders and then go round robin discussing breastfeeding and chestfeeding questions, issues, triumphs, and more!
+We welcome nursing parents, partners, babies, etc. and anyone who wishes to support breast- and chestfeeding.
 facebook:
   name: LLL of East Bay
   url: https://www.facebook.com/groups/LLLofEastBay/